tbogdala/mindmeld/README.md

 * Need to break apart the new chat log page to have model setup on it's own page.
 * Add avatar pictures to the chat log and to be used in the AppBar for the chat log page
 * Low nBatch ruined something in llama_decode somewhere in the bindings.
 Batch of 8 limited incoming prompt to 166 characters.
-* think about how to deal with extra messages getting sent while one is being predicted.
 * Provide a text hint as to how to add more models in the onboarding page.
 * BUG: make sure chat logs with duplicate names can't be made
 * Should have copy icon next to chat log settings to copy scenario/desc and then paste icons in the sections.